Advanced Clinical Diploma in Reflexology

 To have external accreditation by an organisations like VTCT and ABC Awards means that the student has the additional comfort knowing that the course is being regulated by a completely independent party, ensuring the standards of teaching and required levels of learning are being upheld on an on-going basis, and, as with all good Organisations and Professional Bodies, there is an independent appeals and complaints procedure in place.

-Cheryll Hodgson, who was trained by Ann Gillanders, one of the pioneer's of Reflexology in this country in the 1960's, is the School Principal and main reflexology tutor and will be teaching the reflexology course together with support tutors.
+Cheryl Hawkes, who was trained by Ann Gillanders, one of the pioneer's of Reflexology in this country in the 1960's, is the School Principal and main reflexology tutor and will be teaching the reflexology course together with support tutors.
 She has 27 years of clinical experience as a Reflexologist and has worked both in the public and private sectors both clinically and educationally.
 She started her own school in 2007, after teaching for ten years training Reflexologist's in further education colleges.
 She is passionate about this amazing therapy, believing that, although you need a very good knowledge grounding and education to practice professionally, confidently and ethically, you should also trust your developing intuition and healing energy and especially the therapy itself - and avoid over-intellectualism and letting your ego get in the way.
-For the past 15 years Cheryll has also been running her own large Complementary Therapy Centre - from which over 50 therapists practise in a wide variety of therapies.
+For the past 18 years Cheryl has also been running her own large Complementary Therapy Centre - from which over 50 therapists practise in a wide variety of therapies.
 She treats her own clients daily and specialises in working with individuals and couples with subfertility problems or who are going through assisted conception.
 She is a member of the AoR - Association of Reflexologists- and was honoured with a Fellowship in 2014, and is also a member of the ARR - Association of Reproductive Reflexologists.

 The Diploma in Reflexology has been produced to satisfy a need for a well-structured vocationally-related qualification for practising reflexologists.
 Public interest in complementary therapies and reflexology in particular, is growing and the demand for reflexology in the workplace continues to grow rapidly as companies are increasingly aware of the problems caused by stress at work.
 The NHS is increasingly aware of the effectiveness of reflexology in some areas of patient care.
 As a result, reflexologists are being employed or contracted into NHS hospitals and GP Surgeries.